crate/cloud-reference/docs/price-calculator.rst

 two copies) = 3628800000, divided by 1000000 = 3628.8 GB of storage
 requirements.
 Based on the read query value and the storage requirements, the pricing calculator will recommend a plan and a scale level for that plan.
-In our example case, that would be General Purpose at scale unit 1 on Azure.
+In our example case, that would be General Purpose at scale unit 1.

-More information about plans and scale levels can be found in :ref:`our reference on Azure plans <azure-plans>`.
+More information about plans and scale levels can be found in :ref:`our reference on subscription plans <subscription-plans>`.

 .. _glossary: https://crate.io/docs/cloud/reference/en/latest/glossary.html